 c.
 Break the process down into small steps

-At first glance, price signalling sounds like a simple process.
+At first glance, price signaling sounds like a simple process.
 You just up your prices, and people will suddenly perceive your products as more premium.
 While that’s what it sounds like in theory, reality is pretty different.
-There are many factors that affect the signalling process and lots of work that goes into it.
+There are many factors that affect the signaling process and lots of work that goes into it.

 And that’s why you need to break down the process into small steps.
 By doing so, you won’t forget anything and will make sure that all the small details —which can make a huge difference— are accounted for.

 Price signaling is a promising technique for any business in the right industry.
 When applied correctly, it allows you to charge more for your products, increasing your profit margins without increasing your manufacturing costs.